 For demonstration purposes, let’s try a basic search on our Demo Site using the Map View.
 When accessing your main calendar page in Map View, you’ll see all of your events plotted on a large map based on their venue location.

-Simply enter an address, city, or other mappable location into the Near field, then click the Find Events button to process your search.
+Simply enter an address, city, or other mappable location into the In a location field, then click the Find Events button to process your search.
 After a few moments, your map and the event listings below will refresh, and you’ll be presented with a smaller selection of nearby events (if any events are found within the specified radius).

 Taking it Further